 Recommended for Romantic Hotels because: The W brand speaks to the hip visitor who wants a contemporary setting and access to the French Quarter.

 There are plenty of reasons to cross the 24-mile causeway across Lake Pontchartrain to the Northshore, but downtown Covington is surely high on the list.
 Oozing laid-back charm, this compact town and parish (county) seat of St. Tammany boasts a historic downtown dating back to 1813.
 With the reopening of the lovely Southern Hotel, Covington can now offer guests a first-class place to lay their heads.
 Art filled and dripping with cushy extras, this historic circa 1907 hotel was restored to its former glory and reopened in 2014.
 The Mission-style building, with its wide archways and lush center courtyard, offers a welcoming oasis to couples looking for a romantic retreat.
-Don't miss a romantic dinner in the fab Oxlot 9 restaurant onsite.

 The Maison de Ville Hotel is another property located right in the heart of the French Quarter, steps from all must-see attractions.
-Guests are treated to true Southern hospitality at this historic (and some say haunted) property, with its lovely courtyard and wrought iron balconies.
-One of the building's first residents invented the now official state cocktail - the Sazerac - while at the hotel and Tennessee Williams penned his famous "A Streetcar Named Desire" in room number nine.
-The hotel is as Old World New Orleans as it gets, with rooms containing period furniture, antiques and interesting art work.
+Guests are treated to true Southern hospitality at this historic (and some say haunted) property, with its lovely courtyard and wrought-iron balconies.
+One of the building's first residents invented the now official state cocktail, the Sazerac, while at the hotel and Tennessee Williams penned his famous "A Streetcar Named Desire" in room number nine.
+The hotel is as Old World New Orleans as it gets, with rooms containing period furniture, antiques and interesting artwork.

 Recommended for Romantic Hotels because: Visitors looking for authentic old world New Orleans charm have come to the right place.